Efficient Tomography of Non-Interacting Fermion States: Introduction

 \section{Introduction}

-Identical particles come in two types: bosons and fermions. \ Each particle can be in certain modes (e.g., states or positions). \ For a system of $n$ identical particles, a configuration of the system is described by specifying how many particles are in each of $m$ modes. \ Bosons are particles where multiple occupancy of a mode is allowed, whereas fermions are particles where multiple occupancy is forbidden; that is, two or more fermions cannot occupy the same mode at once (this is the \textit{Pauli exclusion principle}). \ It follows that a system of $n$ fermions and $m$ modes has $\binom{m}{n}$ possible configurations; we denote the set of possible configurations by $\Lambda_{m,n}$.
+There are two types of particles in the universe: bosons and fermions. \ Bosons include force carriers, such as photons and gluons, and fermions include matter particles like quarks and electrons. \ Each particle can be in a certain mode (e.g., a position or state). \ For a system of $n$ particles, a configuration of the system is described by specifying how many particles are in each of $m$ modes. \ Bosons are particles where multiple occupancy of a mode is allowed, whereas fermions are particles where multiple occupancy is forbidden; that is, two or more fermions cannot occupy the same mode at once (this is the \textit{Pauli exclusion principle}). \ It follows that a system of $n$ fermions and $m$ modes has $\binom{m}{n}$ possible configurations; we denote the set of possible configurations by $\Lambda_{m,n}$.

-Our main result is an efficient algorithm (both in copy complexity and time complexity) for learning a non-interacting fermion distribution, which is a probability distribution over configurations in $\Lambda_{m,n}$. \ Even though a non-interacting fermion distribution can have exponentially large support, we show how to exploit its structure to output a succinct description of the distribution efficiently. \ A non-interacting fermion distribution can be completely specified by an $m \times m$ Hermitian, positive semi-definite matrix $K$, where the probability of observing an outcome $S \in \Lambda_{m,n}$ equals the determinant of an $n \times n$ submatrix of $K$ (in particular, a principal minor of order $n$). \ We write $\calD_K$ for the distribution described by $K$. \ Our algorithm measures copies of the input state in $O(m)$ different measurement bases, and uses the measurement data to reconstruct an $m \times m$ matrix $\hat{K}$ in polynomial time. \ We only use $O(m)$ measurement bases (as opposed to $O(m^2)$) because we recover $O(m)$ entries per measurement basis. \ We prove that a polynomial number of copies of the input state is enough for $\calD_{\hat{K}}$, the probability distribution described by $\hat{K}$, to be $\eps$-close to $\calD_K$ in total variation distance.
+Our main result is an efficient algorithm (both in copy complexity and time complexity) for learning a non-interacting fermion state (also called a free-fermion state or a Gaussian fermion state), which is a superposition over configurations in $\Lambda_{m,n}$. \ Even though a non-interacting fermion state lives in an exponentially large Hilbert space, we show how to exploit its structure to output a succinct description of the state efficiently. \ A non-interacting fermion state can be completely specified by an $m \times n$ column-orthonormal matrix $A$. \ Our algorithm measures copies of the input state in $O(m)$ different measurement bases, and uses the measurement data to reconstruct an $m \times n$ matrix $\hat{A}$ in polynomial time. \ We prove that a polynomial number of copies of the input state is enough for the output state to be $\eps$-close to the original state in trace distance.